markedjs/marked/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-	If release PR, add ?template=release.md to the PR url to use the release PR template.

 	If badging PR, add ?template=badges.md to the PR url to use the badges PR template.

 	Otherwise, you are stating this PR fixes an issue that has been submitted; or,